zack-bitcoin/amoveo-docs/design/land_registry.md

 If every owner's cycles are the same before and afer the update, then the update preserved everyone's properties.

+One way this could fail is if after doing an organization, land owners are all incentivized to make transactions to optimize their tax strategy.
+To prevent this kind of failure, we need to put rules on how the organizer chooses the parent lot in a group of linked lots.
+The organizer should be obligated to choose the parent such that the tax rate of the group is minimized.

 Off-chain data and flash loans.
 ================